lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 When one or more bits have effectively been dropped off as a result of the above algorithm, the SCHC ACK message is a multiple of L2 Words, no padding bits will be appended.

-Because the SCHC Fragment sender knows the size of the original Bitmap, it can reconstruct the original Bitmap from the Truncated Bitmap received in the SCH ACK message.
+Because the SCHC Fragment sender knows the size of the original Bitmap, it can reconstruct the original Bitmap from the Compressed Bitmap received in the SCH ACK message.

 {{Fig-Localbitmap}} shows an example where L2 Words are actually bytes and where the original Bitmap contains 17 bits, the last 15 of which are all set to 1.